 “The best way to achieve food security is through food locally produced by local people with local control.”

 Can organic, smallholder farming feed an increasingly hungry world?
 Almost everyone assumes that it can’t.
 Organic farming is seen as something purely for the health-conscious Western middle classes.
 But the truth is counter-intuitive.

-Numerous field trials in the U.S. and the U.K have shown that organic farming practices produce yields equal to or greater than conventional for fruit and vegetables, but somewhat reduced yields for commodities like wheat and corn, except during drought, when organic outperforms there too.
+Numerous field trials in the U.S. and the U.K for the past 40 years have shown that organic farming practices produce yields equal to or greater than conventional for soy, corn, and many fruit and vegetables, but somewhat reduced yields for commodities like wheat, except during drought, when organic outperforms there too.

 Crop yield simply cannot be the only criteria for a healthy, sustainable agriculture anymore.

 In fact, a recent report from the U.N.
 Commission on Trade and Development stated that the only way we are going to maintain global security and stop escalating conflicts is through meeting the “urgent need to transform agriculture toward a rapid and significant shift from conventional, monoculture-based and high-external-input-dependent industrial production toward mosaics of sustainable, regenerative production systems that also considerably improve the productivity of small-scale farmers.”

 Agroecological, organic techniques like polycultural plantings, guild stacking, no-till, rotation crops, cover crops and animal manures are particularly advantageous in regions that lack money, technology and fossil fuels for industrial approaches.
 Going organic will also pay long-term dividends, for it builds up soil, whereas mechanized, chemical farming depletes it.

 Organic also prevents exposure to toxic pesticides, increases local biodiversity, sequesters tons of carbon which offsets global warming, and stores more water in the ground in what will be an increasingly hot, thirsty world.